HIST 1301 United States History I: 3 semester hours.

 HIST 2322 World Civilizations II: 3 semester hours.

 Survey of key developments in Western and non-Western civilizations from the Renaissance in Europe to the present.
-Special emphasis is placed on religious expansion and conflict, militarism, intellectual and political revolutions, formation of modem nation-states, and colonialism and post-colonialism.
+Special emphasis is placed on religious expansion and conflict, militarism, intellectual and political revolutions, formation of modern national-states, and colonialism and post colonialism.